 - “I did not understand what you were trying to say.
 And if I am unable (or unwilling to try harder) to understand it, there must be something wrong with your attempt to express it.”

 Ascriptions of unclarity can often be elaborated into more helpful messages.
-The person who wrote it is being lazy.
 More often, however, teachers have a difficult time elucidating why something marked as unclear is actually unsatisfactory.
 Precisely because the comment has little to no descriptive content.
 The primary function of the concept in these contexts is to mark a bit of philosophy as something that is not counted as satisfactory in our world.

 The political nature of the concept of clarity becomes more evident when we see that it functions differently in different types of discourse.
 For instance, a student is unlikely to call a teacher’s bit of philosophy unclear.
 If a student does, they are sure to add the qualification “to me.”
 The qualification adds a sense of meekness and serves as an invitation to the teacher to explain the philosophy in simpler terms.
 Saying “It is unclear to me whether that follows,” in this context, does not challenge the fact of “whether that follows” but communicates that the speaker, at some fault of their own, is missing pieces.